Why should I train my dog?

 - Students should bring each week to class, a variety of high value food treats, treat pouch, tug toy, 6 foot leash, buckle collar, and a hungry puppy.

-The Beginner 1 class teaches behaviors including eye contact, sit, down, come, walking on a loose leash, stay, impulse control, give, drop something from their mouth, and go to place.
+The Basic class teaches behaviors including eye contact, sit, down, come, walking on a loose leash, stay, impulse control, give, drop something from their mouth, and go to place.
 Behavior problems will be addressed as needed.
 Dogs will learn manners around other dogs and people.